Frank Tieri (writer)

 Frank Tieri is an American comic book writer.

 Career

 At Marvel Tieri has written New Excalibur, Iron Man, Wolverine, Weapon X, Underworld, a post-"Avengers Disassembled" Hercules mini-series, Wolverine/Darkness, X-Men: Dracula vs. Apocalypse, Civil War: War Crimes, and World War Hulk: Gamma Corps for Marvel Comics.

-For DC, he has written a JSA Classified story, as well as Countdown tie-ins Lord Havok and the Extremists, Gotham Underground, and two upcoming issues of Batman and the Outsiders.
+For DC, he has written a JSA Classified story, as well as Countdown tie-ins Lord Havok and the Extremists, Gotham Underground, and two issues of Batman and the Outsiders.